FullStack-MT5/server/README.md

 </details>

-### List all the available statistics of previously reported runs
+### List all the available statistics of previously reported run

 ```txt
 GET /v1/stats